 Reserve your spot at The Magic Castle for a formal Victorian brunch or dinner with a magic show!

-The venue screams exclusivity; you need to be invited or accompanied by a member of the Academy of Magical Arts — but you can better your odds of a courtesy invitation by staying at the Magic Castle Hotel, asking a magician nicely, or offering to take a magic class.
+However, you can better your odds of a courtesy invitation by staying at the Magic Castle Hotel, asking a magician nicely or enrolling in a magic class.